rumblefishdev/evm-debugger/packages/infra/README.md

 AWS cloudformation templates for project resources.
 Lambda source code is managed by github actions.

-Resources configuration, IAM permissions must be handled by manual operation - github is provided with minimal permissions
+Resources configuration, IAM permissions etc. must be handled by manual operation - github is provided with minimal permissions.

 # Commands